-The Company has relinquished all rights for its Italian operations and the subsidiary companies previously used for the Company's Italian operations have been or are in the process of being wound up.
+The Company has relinquished all rights for its Italian operations and the subsidiary companies previously used for the Company's Italian operations were wound up in Q2 2020.
 The Company has no further capital commitments in Italy.

 EXPLORATION AND DEVELOPMENT ACTIVITY